 - Make sure that your address and e-mail information are up-to-date, that your immunization record has been filed with the Student Health Center, and that parking tickets and library fines have been paid

-Learn about the University of Miami's Global Executive MBA program in a special information session in Mexico City, Mexico.
+Learn about the University of Miami's Global Executive MBA program in Spanish and The Miami Executive MBA for the Americas in a special information session in Lima, Perú

-Learn about the University of Miami's Global Executive MBA program in a special information session in Guadalajara, Mexico
+Learn about the University of Miami's Global Executive MBA program in Spanish and The Miami Executive MBA for the Americas in a special information session in Sao Paulo, Brasil.

-Learn about the University of Miami's Global Executive MBA program in a special information session in Bogota, Colombia.
+Learn about the University of Miami's Global Executive MBA program in Spanish and The Miami Executive MBA for the Americas in a special information session in Bogotá, Colombia.

-Learn about the University of Miami's Global Executive MBA program in a special information session in Medellin, Colombia.
+Learn about the University of Miami's Global Executive MBA program in Spanish and The Miami Executive MBA for the Americas in a special information session in Medellín, Colombia.